KhartesViewer/scroll2zarr/README.md

 The zarr format allows multiple data volumes to be nested hierarchically in a single zarr directory.
+In fact, as mentioned before,
-In fact, this is how the OME-Zarr format works; it is simply a convention for how the multi-resolution data volumes should be arranged in a hierarchy within a single zarr directory.
+this is how the OME-Zarr format works: it is simply a convention for how the multi-resolution data volumes should be arranged in a hierarchy within a single zarr directory.